Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/components/carousel.md

 ### Events

-Bootstrap's carousel class exposes two events for hooking into carousel functionality.
+Boosted's carousel class exposes two events for hooking into carousel functionality.
 Both events have the following additional properties:

 - `direction`: The direction in which the carousel is sliding (either `"left"` or `"right"`).
 - `relatedTarget`: The DOM element that is being slid into place as the active item.